Gaurav-Chatribin/threat-reputation-checker/README.md

 4. **Set up your API keys:**

-    Replace the API_KEY in config.py file in the root directory with the following content:
+    Create a file in the root directory.
+Name it "config.py" and paste the API_KEY file as per the format mentioned below:

     ```python
     VIRUSTOTAL_API_KEY = 'your_virustotal_api_key'